linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 # Rebate Options

-Rebate options pay  $1 if the barrier is hit.
-We have already seen how to price deferred rebate options, which pay the$ 1 at expiration.
+Rebate options pay  \$1 if the barrier is hit.
+We have already seen how to price deferred rebate options, which pay the\$ 1 at expiration.
 If the option pays at the time the barrier is hit, we will call the claim a rebate option or immediate rebate option.

 We have already seen in equations (9) and (15) how to price deferred rebates.
 The formulas for rebates paid when the barrier is hit are more complicated because the discount factor for the 1 payment depends on the time at which the barrier is hit.
 In effect there is a random discount factor.